 Media Situation - Balkanmedia

-Montenegro has passed a serious change, from a totalitarian society with only one television and one newspaper owned by state government, to a pluralistic and cluttered media landscape.
+Montenegro has undergone a serious change, from a totalitarian society with only one television and one newspaper owned by the state government, to a pluralistic and cluttered media landscape.
 The situation in Montenegro was similar to other countries of former Yugoslavia.
 The media market started its development after the country had left the single party system in the 1990s.
 The biggest issue in Montenegro is financing of media, which is a problem on several levels.

-Media that are financed from the state budget are subject of government influence.
+Media that are financed from the state budget are subject to government influence.
 In theory, all commercial media in Montenegro should be independent, but since Montenegro is a small market, commercial media often carry out PR projects for the government, thus becoming susceptible to government influence.
 Yet, these are problems faced by all the former Yugoslav republics, and Montenegro is not different in this aspect.
 The Public Procurement Law reduced government influence to some extent.
 However, the economic market in Montenegro is getting more liberal due to European legislation (which is adopted by Montenegro on the road to EU membership).
 Moreover, Montenegro is still dealing with problems of media freedom, media ownership and the great number of media titles in comparison to the very small market.

 In Montenegro, the popularity of the Internet is growing, especially among the younger generation.
 However, print media and television have not lost their influence in Montenegro, but are financially struggling being faced with the rise of online news portals.

 - Agencija za elektronske medije Crne Gore/ Agency for electronic media

 - Media, media freedom and democracy in Montenegro, Center for Democracy and Human rights (CEDEM) and Organization for Security and Co-operation in Europe (OSCE), October 2011

 - Online hate speech Montenegro country report; Montenegro media institute